1 week on…

 - I’ve had a flu jab – it hurt, a stark reminder of exactly how brave Bilbo has been he’s had multiple needles over the last week.

-- My mum and I made a trip to The Range.
-We’ve bought some new storage, firstly for all the craft stuff we have.
-Since our home will be Bilbo’s HQ for the next few months, being able to organise and find things for him to do easily gives me comfort.
-We’ve also picked up extra boxes to keep all the different things we need to now have in the house to help Bilbo from medical supplies, to hygiene items to keep germs at bay.
+- Since our home will be Bilbo’s HQ for the next few months we’ve organised all the different things we need to now have in the house to help Bilbo from medical supplies, to hygiene items to keep germs at bay.

 - I had snuggles on the sofa with Bilbo and a nap – it was bliss